e5k/awesome-volcano/contributing.md

 - Respect the punctuation: add a colon (**:**) after `Title` and a dot at the end of the entry.
 - Double check your spelling and grammar!
 - Adding new categories, or improving existing categories is welcome.
 - Keep entries and categories sorts alphabetically by the title.
+The one exception to the rule are the *Miscellaneous* sections, which should be last.

 ## How to contribute?